bricha2/MiniProjects/Artificial Intelligence/ObjectDetection/README.txt

+In this project, I created an algorithm to identify red cars.
+In addition to analysis, I wrote a short paper detailing the results that I found.

 python run.py
  -- This will print the resulting list of coordinates found -- It calls train.py, which returns parameters that are given to test.py's function which returns the foundList